 The lake is a popular trekking destination but must be attempted with proper guides and trekking equipment.
 It involves a steep rocky climb along the narrow Kedar Ganga Gorge and is dangerous at several places.

 Gangnani is a small town situated 46 kilometers from Uttarkashi on the route to Gangotri.
 It is located about 52 kilometers before Gangotri and is noted for its hot water springs.
 The thermal water spring is known as Rishikund.
 Most of the devotees going towards Gangotri take a dip in Rishikund before heading towards Gangotri.

 What to do in Gangotri

-If you are short on time and cannot cover all these places then you should keep the following places in your checklist.
+If you are short on time and cannot cover all the above-listed places to visit in Gangotri then you should keep the following on your checklist.

 - Bhagirathi Shila – This is located in Gangotri itself